ChunkLLM: A Lightweight Pluggable Framework for Accelerating LLMs Inference: Introduction

-\item We introduce ChunkLLM that integrates two lightweight and pluggable components into existing LLMs: the QK Adapter and the Chunk Adapter.
-The newly developed ChunkLLM only necessitates fine-tuning these lightweight components on the basis of the original model architecture.
-This design enables ChunkLLM to attain performance comparable to vanilla Transformer while utilizing a smaller KV cache, alongside achieving effective control over computational scale.
+\begin{itemize} \item We introduce ChunkLLM, which integrates two lightweight and pluggable components ---the QK Adapter and the Chunk Adapter--- into existing LLMs.
+It only requires fine-tuning these components based on the original model architecture.

-\item We propose an attention distillation-based training approach for the QK Adapter, which leverages KL divergence to drive chunk attention toward approximating full attention, effectively enhancing the recall rate of key chunks.
+\item We propose an attention distillation-based training approach for the QK Adapter, which leverages KL divergence to align chunk attention with full attention, thereby enhancing the recall rate of key chunks.
 Furthermore, we introduce a novel ICAC pattern, which yields notable improvements in inference efficiency for long-context scenarios.

-\item Experimental evaluations show that ChunkLLM not only attains comparable performance on short-text benchmarks but also maintains 98.64\% of the performance on long-context benchmarks while preserving a 48.58\% key-value cache (kvcache) retention rate, relative to the vanilla Transformer.
-Particularly, ChunkLLM attains a maximum speedup of 4.48× in comparison to the vanilla Transformer in the processing of 120K long texts. \end{itemize}
+\item Experimental evaluations show that, compared to the vanilla Transformer, ChunkLLM maintains 99.49\% of the performance on long-context benchmarks while using only 52.10\% of the key-value cache (KVcache).
+This reduction in memory footprint contributes to a substantial speedup, reaching up to 4.48× on 120K-long texts. \end{itemize}